 Be aware of this.
 It is always better to have all pertinent insurance details with enough time on your hands to be able to rectify issues (if any).

 Physician referral form, if the patient was referred

 This is where the medical marketing department is counting on you.
 The medical marketing department is tasked with generating physician referrals (in addition to digital marketing).
 They keep knocking on doors of referring providers to get patient referrals.

 In exchange, the referring provider expects their patients to get an appointment ASAP, to be kept in the loop about whether the patient kept the appointment or not, to get consult notes within 24 hours of the patient appointment.

 Be a good partner to your referring provider partners by keeping them in the loop about everything – they will reward you with more patient referrals.
 Meanwhile, open up patient access to the maximum, and the referring partner’s patients will reward you with patient reviews.
-You can use our free patient intake software for this.
+You can use our patient intake software for this.

 Patient’s payment method and details (for credit card of file program)

 In the past, payers were covering large portions of a patient’s healthcare costs.
 These days, the trend is for payers to pass on a larger portion of healthcare costs to the patients (members).
 This trend is not about to change anytime soon.

 So, while in the past, you didn’t really have a credit card on file program with your patients, it is critical for you to do so now.
 You can use our healthcare CRM and patient intake software for this.

 Make sure the consent forms are also signed so that the patient consents to being treated only if you are allowed to collect balance dues directly from their credit card (without having to employ a collection agency).